Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Configure Aurora Auto Scaling to increase or decrease the size of the Aurora Replicas based on the average CPU utilization of the Aurora Replicas.
 - [ ] Configure AWS Auto Scaling to monitor the Aurora cluster.
 Configure AWS Auto Scaling to add or remove Aurora Replicas in the cluster based on the average CPU utilization of the primary instance.
 - [ ] Configure AWS Auto Scaling to monitor the Aurora cluster.
 Configure AWS Auto Scaling to add or remove Aurora Replicas in the cluster based on the average CPU utilization of the existing Aurora Replica.

+### An Amazon EC2 instance in a private subnet needs to copy data to an Amazon S3 bucket.
+For security reasons, the connection from the EC2 instance to Amazon S3 must not traverse across the Internet.
+What action should the SysOps Administrator take to accomplish this?

+- [ ] Create a `NAT` instance and route traffic destined to Amazon S3 through it.
+- [ ] Create a `VPN` connection between the EC2 instance and Amazon S3.
+- [x] Create an S3 `VPC` endpoint in the `VPC` where the EC2 instance resides.
+- [ ] Use AWS Direct Connect to maximize throughput and keep the traffic private.